 Combatting SIM Box Fraud: Strengthening Compliance to Curb Cybercrime

-This page simplifies the alert so you can quickly understand what happened, who may be affected, and what details to check before you trust a message, call, or link.
+This page summarises the reported incident in plain language — what happened, who may be affected, and what to watch for before trusting a message, call, or link.

 If this just happened to you

-Do these in order.
-Speed matters more than anything else right now.
+Do these steps in order.
+Speed matters.

 - Stop the call or chat.
-Do not click any more links or pay anything.
+Do not click more links or send money.

-- Call your bank’s helpline (printed on the card or on the bank’s website) and ask them to block the card and freeze online transactions.
+- Call your bank's official helpline (on your card or the bank website) and ask to block cards and freeze transfers.

 - Call 1930 within 24 hours and file a complaint at cybercrime.gov.in.

-- Save screenshots, numbers, and links involved — you’ll need them.
+- Save evidence — screenshots, numbers, links, and messages.

-Detailed steps and where else to report are below.
-Full reporting list & helplines →
+More reporting channels and helplines are below.
+Full reporting channels & helplines →

 SIM box fraud has become a major telecom security threat with 70-80% of cyber frauds linked to bypassed KYC norms.
 Criminals exploit regulatory gaps through mass SIM acquisitions for call bypass, phis...

-Key details
+Report details

 Published on